OrangeXarot/thor/README.md

 # thor - the text edithor
-This is a hobby project, nothing serious
+This is a hobby project following a book, nothing serious

 ## Compile and install